Transportation Projects

 View transportation projects by town centre.

-How Transportation Projects in Surrey are Delivered
+How transportation projects in Surrey are delivered

 The City is committed to the convenient, safe and efficient movement of people, goods and services in our transportation system.
 To achieve this, each year we make improvements for driving, walking, transiting, and biking around the city with various transportation projects.